Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 Save Your Smile

 Many people associate the words “root canal” with a particularly painful dental procedure, but the truth is that it’s actually a solution for discomfort.
 Root canal therapy is performed whenever the pulp inside the tooth has become inflamed or infected; removing said pulp is often the only way to protect the tooth and stop the damage from spreading throughout the mouth.
-If you call us for a toothache and end up needing a root canal, Dr. Suggala and Dr. Albeer will take every step to make sure you stay comfortable, during root canal therapy in Carrollton, TX.
+If you call us for a toothache and end up needing a root canal, Dr. Suggala will take every step to make sure you stay comfortable, during root canal therapy in Carrollton, TX.

 Why Choose Rosemeade Dental for Root Canal Therapy?